Learning to Retrieve Videos by Asking Questions: Results and Discussion

 \subsubsection{The Importance of Pretraining}

 The results in Table \ref{table:videoretrieval} indicate that large-scale pretraining provides significant boost in video retrieval performance.
 Specifically, we note that the original Frozen-in-Time (FiT) baseline pretrained on large-scale WebVid2M~\cite{bain2021frozen} outperforms the previous state-of-the-art LSTM approach~\cite{maeoki2020interactive} by $1.4\%$ according to R@1 even without using any dialog data.
+Furthermore, we also note that using CLIP4Clip~\cite{luo2021clip4clip} backbone with CLIP~\cite{pmlr-v139-radford21a} pretraining leads to even better results, thus, indicating the importance of large-scale language-based pretraining.